SciTools/iris/docs/iris/src/userguide/cube_statistics.rst

-The final result now represents the seasonal mean temperature for 63 seasons starting from ``March April May 1990``.
+The final result now represents the seasonal mean temperature for all seasons with 3 months of data.